 5. Your eyes tell a story

-A lack of sleep is quickly visible on the eyes.
+A lack of sleep is quickly visible in the eyes.
 It is easy to spot when a person has not slept enough by the tell-tale bags under the eyes.
 Poor lymphatic drainage and fluid accumulation lead to puffy eyes.
-Dermatologist, Dr Dennis Gross, explains that dark circles under the eyes come about because when you are sleep deprived your body goes into fight or flight.
+Dermatologist Dr Dennis Gross explains that dark circles under the eyes come about because your body goes into fight or flight when you are sleep deprived.
 This draws oxygen away from the skin and gives it to vital organs.
 The result is deoxygenated blood which becomes visible under the skin of your eyes.

 6. Your skin suffers

-It is called beauty sleep for a reason: sleep deprivation can have a detrimental impact on your skin.
+It is called beauty sleep for a reason: sleep deprivation can negatively impact your skin.
 As you sleep growth hormones stimulate cell and tissue repair.
 Forgoing sleep can leave you looking haggard as your body is denied the repair opportunity.
 Dr Al-Niaimi highlights that poor sleep results in poor collagen formation which increases the appurtenance of ageing.

 7. Those carb cravings